DongChoi/image-time-capsule-flask/README.md

 5. Flask

-Installation
+### Installation

-Clone the repository:
+1. Clone the repository:

 git clone https://github.com/yourusername/imagetimecapsule.git

-Navigate to the project directory: bash
+2. Navigate to the project directory:
-Copy code

 cd imagetimecapsule

-Install the required packages:
+3. Install the required packages:
-Copy code

 pip install -r requirements.txt

+4. Set up the environment variables for the application

+5. Set up necessary AWS tools:
+- S3
+- Elastic Beanstalk
+- Lambda
+- CloudWatch

+6. Run the application

+flask run

+Open a web browser and navigate to http://localhost:5000 to view the application.